Add to basket or enquire

 Method of Assessment

-In order to complete Wellbeing of Children and Young People – Certificate in Teaching Assistant Level 2 course successfully and gain your professional qualification, all students are required to complete a series of assignments.
+In order to complete the Wellbeing of Children and Young People – Certificate in Teaching Assistant Level 2 course successfully and gain your professional qualification, all students are required to complete a series of assignments.
 The completed assignments must be submitted via the online portal.
 Your instructor will review and evaluate your work and provide your feedback based on how well you have completed your assignments.

 Please Note: Additionally, £149 (Inc. VAT) is charged for assessment and certificate and you need to pay that when you are submitting your assessments only (It is not required to pay initially when you are registering).
 This payment can be paid into 05 installments when you are submitting your assessments.